WHAT TO DO WHEN YOUR LAWYER STOPS COMMUNICATING WITH YOU

 Communication With The Family Is Imperative

 In a recent case involving a motion to withdraw a guilty plea, the Team lacked a clear understanding of the accuser’s motivations.
-By reaching out to the family, we were able to gather contact information, assess emotional states, and gain insights into the dynamics between the parties involved.
+By reaching out to the family, we were able to gather information, assess emotional states, and gain insights into the dynamics between the parties involved.
 The family often knows as much or more than the client in this regard.

 If the incarcerated client knows about a photo, document, or other helpful item, the family can retrieve it for us.
 If necessary, the family may also be able to bring documents to be signed by the client, which can be very helpful.